Fortinetics Book a call →

 • Cryptographic modules validated (FIPS 140-2/140-3) and configured

-Policy and procedure finalization — first-draft policies from month 2 are refined against implementation reality.
+Policy and procedure finalization.
+First-draft policies from month 2 are refined against implementation reality.
 Procedures that detail how policies are executed get written.
 Training materials produced.

-Evidence pipeline stand-up — the operational mechanisms that produce audit-ready evidence as a byproduct of normal work.
+Evidence pipeline stand-up.
+The operational mechanisms that produce audit-ready evidence as a byproduct of normal work.
 This is the difference between a team that passes at 110/110 and a team that passes at 95/110 with findings.
 For each control, we define the evidence artifact, the operation that produces it, and the repository where it lives.

 Where engagements slip in this phase: